We look at the benefits of making a Lasting Power of attorney

-If you are concerned about your future health, wellbeing and financial affairs a Lasting Power of Attorney will allow you to plan now and choose who will make essential decisions for you in the event that you become physically or mentally incapacitated.
+If you are concerned about your future health, well-being and financial affairs, a Lasting Power of Attorney will allow you to plan now and choose who will make essential decisions for you in the event that you become physically or mentally incapacitated.

-At this stage you can choose your attorneys.
-They are the people who act for you once you become incapable of looking after your own affairs.
+Your attorneys are the people who act for you once you become incapable of looking after your own affairs.

 Who can be an attorney?

 Your attorney should be someone you trust to make decisions in your best interest once you become incapable of doing so yourself.

 The attorney must only make decisions which the Lasting Power of Attorney allows them make and which benefit you.

 There are two different types of lasting powers attorney, what are they?

 The two types of Lasting Power of Attorney are:

 1. Health and Welfare Lasting Power of Attorney

 2. Property and Financial Affairs Lasting Power of Attorney